Content marketing is a great way to generate leads, win new customers, and establish a thought leadership within your field of expertise.

 1. Who is it you want to reach?

-A buyer persona is defined as:
+A buyer persona as defined by the Buyer Persona Institute:

 So how do you identify your buyer personas?

 As the definition suggests, the most accurate way of creating your buyer personas is through research.
 Start with analysing your current and historical customers: What are their demographic characteristics, their interests, and the challenges they face in their day-to-day activities?
 What might they be looking for to solve these problems?